GuacamoleResearch/managing-work/docs/4-WorkingWithProjectViews.md

   - Hit the **+** button next to "Add a Release Roadmap View" issue; drag and stretch the issue so that it is a few days duration, starting after the "README has a typo" issue

 ### Add a Board view for tasks
-- [ ] Add a new view named "Task Board" with the type "Board", filtered on task issues
+- [ ] Add a new view named "Task Board" with the type "Board", filtered on task issues which aren't done.
   - Click the **+ New view** button next to the "Release Roadmap" tab and rename the new tab to "Tasks"
-  - In the "Filter by keyword or by field" textbox enter `Type:Task`
+  - In the "Filter by keyword or by field" textbox enter `Type:Task -Status:Done`; note that dash is used to indicate the Boolean logical "not".
 - [ ] Add a "Parent issue" slicer, group by "Assignee", and add "Labels" to the fields
   - Click the down arrow button on the "Tasks" tab, click on **Slice by:** button, and select **Parent issue"
   - Repeat the process to add a **Group by:** with the value **Assignee**